-The goal of the Lower Flint River Watershed Management Plan is to recognize and catalog the current conditions impacting the water quality of the Flint River and its tributaries, address actions that can be taken to resolve existing problems and prevent future degradation.
+The goal of the Upper Flint River Watershed Management Plan is to recognize and catalog the current conditions impacting the water quality of The Flint River and its tributaries, address actions that can be taken to resolve existing problems and prevent future degradation.

-Watershed planning is an innovative way to address NPDES Phase II permit requirements.
+Watershed planning is innovative ways to address Phase II NPDES permit requirements.
 Michigan is one of the few states to offer this permitting option.
 With over 300 communities in Michigan needing to apply for Phase II Permit coverage, over 250 have decided to use the watershed planning option, due to its many benefits over a traditional permitting program.

 Some benefits of the watershed approach include, access to grant funding including the State Bond Fund known as Clean Michigan Initiative (CMI), expanded schedules for watershed management planning, and choices on how and when implementation will occur.
-A watershed approach involves coordination with both public and private sectors, focusing efforts to address the highest priority problems.
+A watershed approach involves coordination with both public and private sectors focusing efforts to address the highest priority problems.